Rishthegreat/Notes/School/Roaring 20s.md

 - American Legion
 	- Formed by Roosevelt after WW1
 	- Private organization
-- Veterans wanted a bonus
+- Veterans wanted a bonus due to the working time lost during WW1
 - Adjusted Compensation Act (1924)
 	- Passed over Coolidge’s veto
-	- Collected in 20 years
+	- If you fought in the War, you would get a bonus check in 20 years

+#### Warren Harding
+- Conservative president from Ohio
+- Republican (1921-1923)
+- C